aguirreLCD/calculator/README.md

   (logic error prevents the .NET runtime from running commands, then the program CRASHES)

 - Dependency is an object that another object depends on;

+->>>>

+- application – assembly with an entry point;

+- assembly – one or more files output by the compiler as a result of program compilation;

+- module – the contents of an assembly produced by a compiler.
+Some implementations may have facilities to produce assemblies that contain more than one module.
+The behavior in such situations is outside the scope of this specification;

+- namespace – logical organizational system grouping related program elements;

+- program – one or more compilation units that are presented to the compiler and are run or executed by an execution environment

+->>>>

 <!--